 Adopting Web 2.0 Principles

 Implementing the technologies is not enough!
 A more important stage in moving toward Marketing 2.0 is adopting the principles of Web 2.0.
-The new approach empower the customers, this fact worries many managers and executive decision makers.
+The new approach empowers the customers, this fact worries many managers and executive decision-makers.
 The most important thing for most of the managers is the control issue according to the same research.

 Internet users are ready for Web 2.0 concept much better than companies who think about taking advantage of the concept.
-Organisational culture, risk of losing control over content and simultaneously increasing the power of customers make companies reluctant to the new tools, although decision makers are aware of potential Web 2.0 benefits.
-The disadvantages of losing control and increasing the power of customers in fact happens no matter whether companies directly would benefit from Web 2.0.
+Organisational culture, risk of losing control over the content and simultaneously increasing the power of customers make companies reluctant to the new tools, although decision-makers are aware of potential Web 2.0 benefits.
+The disadvantages of losing control and increasing the power of customers, in fact, happens no matter whether companies directly would benefit from Web 2.0.

 Integrating Social CRM (SCRM) or CRM Into Your Marketing 2.0 Strategy